jmcob/jmcob/README.md

 - 🔭 I’m currently looking for a web dev job in Bordeaux France

-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently improving my vue skills

 - 📫 How to reach me: www.jmax.dev